MariannaSpyrakou/Cograph_Modular_Decomposition/README.md

 contains:
   -- Tree constructor
   -- Function: is_cograph()
-      checks if the graph is a cograph and if yes it calls the function update_cotree that adds x to the co-tree.
+      recursive function that checks if the graph is a cograph and if yes it calls the function update_cotree -- Function: update_cotree()
+      adds node x to the co-tree.